TomBener/blog/content/post/rural-china-lunar-new-year.md

 party has lost sight of its true purpose and is solely focused on maintaining its grip on power.
 It is clear that the the video I watched on Bilibili demonstrated the widespread problems facing Chinese society as a result of current public policy.
-Although the Chinese government has committed to more prosperous life for its citizens, the zero-covid policy has had disastrous consequences, leading to widespread job losses, rising unemployment rates and an ailing economy.
+Although the Chinese government has committed to provide more prosperous life for its citizens, the zero-covid policy has had disastrous consequences, leading to widespread job losses, rising unemployment rates and an ailing economy.